-Turkey is gradually implementing approval requirements of facilities in exporting countries.
-There is no general approval process for these facilities.
+Turkey is gradually implementing approval requirements for facilities in exporting countries.

 For animal-sourced food products for human consumption, if the model export certificate requires a facility approval number, then the facility must have an approval number from the related agencies of that country.